Debt Ratios for Home Financing

-Most underwriting for conventional loans needs a qualifying ratio of 28/36.
-FHA loans are a little less restrictive, requiring a 29/41 ratio.
+Typically, underwriting for conventional loans requires a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing costs (this includes mortgage principal and interest, private mortgage insurance, hazard insurance, property taxes, and HOA dues).
+The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be spent on housing costs (this includes principal and interest, PMI, homeowner's insurance, property taxes, and homeowners' association dues).

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt.
-Recurring debt includes payments on credit cards, vehicle loans, child support, and the like.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt.
+Recurring debt includes things like car payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our very useful Mortgage Loan Pre-Qualification Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, feel free to use our Mortgage Loan Qualification Calculator.

-Don't forget these are only guidelines.
-We'd be happy to go over pre-qualification to help you determine how much you can afford.
+Remember these are only guidelines.
+We will be happy to pre-qualify you to determine how large a mortgage you can afford.